risk-first/website/menagerie/Communication-Risk.md

 ![Communication Marketing](images/generated/risks/communication/communication_3.png)

-In this section, we've looked at [Communication Risk](Communication-Risk) itself, and broken it down into seven sub-types of risk, as shown in the diagram below.
+In this section, we've looked at [Communication Risk](Communication-Risk) itself, and broken it down into seven sub-types of risk, as shown in the diagram above.
 Again, we are calling out _patterns_ here:  you can equally classify communication risks in other ways.
 However, concepts like [Learning-Curve Risk](#Learning-Curve-Risk) and [Invisibility Risk](#Invisibility-Risk) we will need again: note how these risks are, in a sense, opposite:

  - The more abstraction you use, the less you need to learn, but at the expense of extra invisibility.
  - The more you peel back abstractions, the more you expose, but the more complex things are to understand.